alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 ## Why GDS do this

-By implementing open standards for software interoperability, data and document formats, GDS are:
+By implementing open standards for software interoperability, data and document formats, government is:

 * improving adaptability and the ability for government to provide services based on users’ needs -- avoiding digital exclusion based on the technology choices made
-* putting in place a level playing field for open source and proprietary software, giving GDS the ability to move between different technologies without the risk of lock-in
+* putting in place a level playing field for open source and proprietary software, giving government the ability to move between different technologies without the risk of lock-in
 * making it easier to share appropriate data across and beyond government boundaries, providing efficient services for users and delivery partners